 - Significant improvements in snoring

-- Corrects mild sleep apnea symptoms
+- Relief from sleep apnea symptoms and obstructed airway

 If you are suffering from sleep apnea and believe you may benefit from sleep apnea oral appliances, the first step is to consult with a sleep specialist.
 Ear, nose, and throat experts at eos sleep are trained and practiced in treating sleep apnea with CPAP.
 Call 1-212-873-6036 today or fill out the form on this page to schedule an appointment or to learn more about eos sleep treatment options.